microsoft/BuildTourHack/stories/2/211_Centennial.md

 ## Task: Add Desktop Bridge support in Visual Studio

+This task covers the following steps:
+1. Open the existing Knowzy Win32 solution with Visual Studio 2017
+2. Add a UWP project and add a project dependency to the existing WPF project
+3. Add the Microsoft.Knowzy.WPF binaries to the UWP project
+4. Edit the Microsoft.Knowzy.UWP package manifest to enable the Desktop Bridge extensions
+5. Deploy and run your converted Win32 App

 #### Step 1: Open the existing Knowzy Win32 solution with Visual Studio 2017